seiichiinoue/hmm/README.md

 the implementation of hidden markov model and viterbi algorithm with C++

+explanation of this implementation(myblog): [The implementation of Hidden Markov Model](https://seiichiinoue.github.io/post/hmm/)

 ## Todo

 - implementation of Infinit Hidden Markov Model